-If you're like most people, the idea of brooding chicks is both exciting and a little daunting.
+If you're like most people, the idea of raising baby chicks is both exciting and a little daunting.
 In the beginning, I refused to entertain the idea.

 As an Amazon Associate I earn from qualifying purchases.

 In the end, I'm super grateful that we are set up to brood chicks at home.
 It's a really fun and rewarding process.
 Plus it's great to grow with your chicks - they will be used to you preventing any culture/owner shock!

 It's caring for baby chickens definitely not hard to do, but there are a few things you need to know in order to make it a success.

 What Is Brooding Anyways?